DrehanM/PintOperatingSystem/doc/project3.md

 We set the `buffer_cache` length to be 62 long.
 Since we use some extra bytes for metadata, this leaves us with 280 bytes extra, which means we can't allocate another sector in the cache.

-Before you perform a read or write operation on a cached disk block you need to acquire the inode lock and the sector lock.
-This prevents concurrent read and writes to the same inode from happening and also solves the problem of evicting a cache block that is currently being written to.
+Before you perform a read or write operation on a cached disk block you need to acquire the sector lock.
+This prevents concurrent read and writes to the same sector from happening and also solves the problem of evicting a cache block that is currently being written to.
-Concurrent read and writes: before accessing the cache in the functions inode_read_at and inde_write_at the calling process must first acquire the inode lock, this prevents two processes from modifying an inode at the same time or reading from an inode while it is being modified.
-This issue is solved solely by the inode lock.
-However, the inode lock does not solve the issue of evicting a cached block that is currently being written too.
-Thus, we had to add the sector lock that must be acquired before writing to, reading from, or evicting a sector lock.

-Another design that we considered when evicting a block was just checking if the lock of the inode that holds this disk block is currently being held by another process.
-If this is the case then we would try to acquire the lock before evicting the block.
-Although this solves the problem it is a very inefficient solution.
+We thought about whether using `buffer_cache_lock` was wrong, but thought that this still allows concurrent writes because the actual writing and reading is the meat of the latency, not iterating through the 62 sectors and returning a pointer.

 # Task 2: Extensible Files